-- 1 From the watch face, hold MENU.

-- 2 Select Clocks > ALARMS > Edit.

-- 3 Select an alarm.

-- 4 Select an option:

-- · To turn the alarm on or off, select Status.

-- · To change the alarm time, select Time.

-- To set the alarm to repeat regularly, select Repeat, and select when the alarm should repeat.

-- To select the type of alarm notification, select Sound and Vibe.

-- To select a description for the alarm, select Label.

-- · To delete the alarm, select Delete.
+- 1 Hold MENU. - 2 Select Clocks > ALARMS. - 3 Select an alarm. - 4 Select an option: - To turn the alarm on or off, select Status. - To change the alarm time, select Time. - To set the alarm to repeat regularly, select Repeat, and select when the alarm should repeat. - To select the type of alarm notification, select Sound and Vibe. - To turn the backlight on or off with the alarm, select Backlight.
+NOTE: This feature is not available for tactix 7 AMOLED models. - To select a description for the alarm, select Label. - To delete the alarm, select Delete.